koenrane/KR-new-site/content/welcome-to-the-pond.md

 ## My dating doc!

+<iframe src="/date-me" style="height: 1000px"></iframe>

 Like any good trout seeking a mate, I've prepared my nesting grounds with care.
 While trout typically build their nests (called ["redds"](https://fishingweekendwarrior.com/information/a-comprehensive-guide-to-rainbow-trout-spawning/)) in gravel stream beds, I've taken the initiative to construct mine in digital form.
-Female trout are known to carefully inspect potential nesting sites before choosing their mate - and I encourage similar scrutiny of my [dating doc](/date-me).[^trout]
+Female trout are known to carefully inspect potential nesting sites before choosing their mate - and I encourage similar scrutiny of my .[^trout]
 <figure>
 <img src="https://assets.turntrout.com/static/images/anime_sunset.avif" alt="A stylized rendition of a beautiful orange sunset over the Bay skyline." style="margin-top: 1rem; width: 80%;"/>
-<figcaption>I'm hoping to meet my future wife in the next few years.
-Is it you?
-Is it someone you know?</figcaption>
+<figcaption>Are you the kind of person who I'm looking for?
+If so, you should totally <a href="/date-me">read the doc</a> and then complete your Google Form application and then wait patiently! 😊 </figcaption>
 </figure>